ibm-cloud-docs/solution-tutorials/satellite-tour.hidden.md

 {: #satellite-tour-architecture}
 {: step}

-In this section, you will discover the components making a {{site.data.keyword.satelliteshort}} location.
+In this section, you will walk through the components making a {{site.data.keyword.satelliteshort}} location.
+A location represents a data center that you fill with your own infrastructure resources.

 ### using {{site.data.keyword.cloud_notm}} console
 {: #satellite-tour-architecture-ui}